 Companies that have already launched their products can understand how they can further increase consumption.
-Also, Van Westendorp's price sensitivity meter will help them find how their consumers perceive their products in terms of value and price.
+Van Westendorp's price sensitivity meter will help them find how their consumers perceive their products in terms of value and price.

 You can also set a custom report label and scale type.
-To share the survey report, you can share the report link with others or use a link to embed the report on your website.
-You can also download it in the form of excel.Analyzing responses of Van Westendorp question
+To share the survey report, you can share the report link with others or use a link to embed it on your website.
+You can also download it in the form of excel.

 You can analyze the survey results on the dashboard and report.

 The intersection of specific data points gives an idea about how respondents view price-value through the Optimal Price Point (OPP) and the Indifference Price Point (IDP).
 At OPP, an equal number of respondents consider the price as 'too expensive' or 'too cheap'.
-At IDP, an equal number of participants believe the price is either 'cheap' or 'expensive'.
+At IDP, an equal amount of participants believe the price is either 'cheap' or 'expensive'.

 You can find the Point of marginal cheapness (PMC) - the price point where you will lose more sales due to poor quality than would be won from bargain hunters.
-The Point of marginal expensiveness (PME) is the price point above, which price is a significant concern.
+The Point of Marginal Expensiveness (PME) is the price point above, which price is a significant concern.
 Here the respondent feels that the product is too expensive.

-Learn more about this feature and how to add this question with our help file on Van Westendorp's question..
+Learn more about this feature and how to add this question with our help file on Van Westendorp's question.